1. Accept or decline offer

 - Wait until the status of the application changes into “Awaiting enrolment”, then follow the instructions in the portal to complete the enrolment/pre-enrolment procedure.
 A few heads-up:

 - Section Certificate of Baptism: if you were baptised but cannot locate your certificate, you must upload this self-certification.
-If you were not baptised, send an email to the ecclesial assistant to arrange a meeting, then upload this self-declaration.
+If you were not baptised, send an email to the ecclesial assistant to arrange a meeting, in order to be presented Università Cattolica’s values and identity, then upload this self-declaration.

 - Section Graduation and completed exam self-declaration: upload the official transcript of records.